dmccrthy/dan.sbs/README.md

 ## ⚙️ About

 This is the source code for my website [dan.sbs](https://dan.sbs).
 Alongside the typical HTML, I've implemented a component system, and a way to statically generate pages from markdown.
 The components are organized using [webpack-custom-elements](https://www.npmjs.com/package/webpack-custom-elements) which is a webpack loader I developed for this exact purpose.
 Markdown to HTML is handled by *./utils/markdownBuilder.js*, and templates are sourced from template.html.
-NOTE: template.html uses a number of tags like {title} which ard direct references to metadata at the top of the markdown.
+NOTE: template.html uses a number of tags like {title} which are direct references to metadata at the top of the markdown.

 ## 🏁 Getting Started